Brukseilas launches iconic design objects of Brussels origin: from 'hellhole' to love story.

 With her label Brukseilas, she wants to polish the image about her city and share her proud love for Brussels.
 For her, Brussels is first and foremost a dynamic, colorful city that offers her and other Brussels residents a lot of opportunities.
 From Bruocsella - a settlement in a swamp created by the course of the Senne - Brussels grew into the beating heart of Belgium and Europe.
 One thing is certain: Brussels leaves no-one cold, and remains food for endless conversation.
 Lies Van Ginderachter wants to stir up these conversations with her designs.

 Lies Van Ginderachter found inspiration for the Penta collection in the iconic Pentagon, the historic center of Brussels.
 She abstracted it and transformed it into a stylized collection of multifunctional serving trays and cutting boards with an elegantly polished edge.
-You can use them to display your jewelry, as decorative objects on your desk or as eye-catchers on a beautifully laid table.
-Whereby the topic of conversation immediately presents itself on a silver platter.
+You can use the Penta collection as a statement piece on your dining table or in your kitchen, whereby the topic of conversation immediately presents itself on a silver platter.

 For the new collection, Lies Van Ginderachter was inspired by the dynamic neighborhood around the Brussels Canal, which symbolizes an arrival zone in the city.
 She herself has always lived near the Canal, which has an enormous attraction for her.
 Living by the Canal is a source of new ideas.
 Thus her eye fell on the rhythmic beauty and basic geometric shapes of the balustrade along the Canal, on the stretch between Molenbeek and Anderlecht.